 5. Myselect Soft Boar Bristle Palm Brush

-- Natural boar bristles: Soft and gentle for sensitive areas
+- Natural boar bristles: Soft enough for sensitive areas, yet effective at picking up loose hair

-- Ergonomic palm grip: Reduces wrist strain and improves control
+- Ergonomic palm grip: Reduces wrist strain and offers secure handling during grooming

 - Safe for wet and dry use